Art & Design

 The Sagawa Art Museum is located in Moriyama.
 To get to the museum, take the JR Kosei line from Kyoto to Katata and then a 15-minute bus.
 You can also take the JR Biwako line to Moriyama and then a 30-minute bus.
 If you are traveling by shinkansen, you can connect to the JR Biwako line at Kyoto or Maibara.

 The Sagawa Museum opened in 1998 to mark the 40th anniversary of the Sagawa Express shipping company.
-Its themes are "Exchanges of Eastern and Western Culture" and "What the Future Holds."
+The museum has a unique aesthetic and is designed to appear as if it is floating on water.
+It is an artwork in itself.

-The collection is primarily of three modern Japanese artists: painter Ikuo Hirayama, sculptor Sato Churyo, and ceramicist Kichizaemon Raku (the 15th artist to hold this historic title).
-The museum also holds a National Treasure, a temple bell from the southwest bell tower of Mt.
+The collection is primarily of three modern Japanese artists: painter Ikuo Hirayama, sculptor Sato Churyo, and ceramicist Jikinyu Raku (formerly known as Kichizaemon Raku; the 15th artist to hold this historic title).
+The museum also holds a National Treasure, a temple bell from the west bell tower of Mt.
 Hiei .

 The Japanese tea ceremony